 Introduction to African Studies (Africa) (AAAS 802) – 3 credit hours.
-An interdisciplinary approach to cross-cultural understanding of Africa 's place in the modern world.
+An interdisciplinary approach to a cross-cultural understanding of Africa 's place in the modern world.
 Specific emphasis will be given to the role of Africa in world history, African cultures, modern African history, and problems of development and nation-building in Africa.
 Prerequisite: Consent of instructor.

 In close consultation with their graduate advisor, a student designs a coherent sequence of three courses.
 To gain approval, this sequence should not be a random selection of Africa-related classes; the student and advisor must provide AAAS with an explanation of how the sequence meets the objectives of the Graduate Certificate in African Studies to recognize expertise in the field of African Studies at the graduate level.

 AAAS sponsors a small commencement program, connected with the larger Department’s program, each spring to award students their certificates.